borgestrand/sdr-widget/AW_readme.txt

 ============================

 Any Windows audio software should work with the Audio Widget in UAC1 mode.
-In UAC2 two players are recommened; foobar2000 and J-River media center.
+In UAC2 two players are recommened; foobar2000 and J-River Media Center.
 Only the former comes free of charge.
 For foobar2000 you need to install the ASIO protocol separately.
 Links: http://www.foobar2000.org/